MatheusKS95/ProjectLeiden/README.md

+## NOTICE
+I'll **not** accept pull requests, due to licensing issues and due to transient nature of this repo.

 # Project Leiden
 WIP game engine focused on driving stuff.
 Future platform for some games I'm planning to work with.
 This is a personal project, intended for personal use.
 Hopefully this also helps someone to learn something.